sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases
 This feature is used to perform the following functions:
-1. Monit will write an alert message into syslog if one if critical process exited unexpectedly.
+1. Monit will write an alert message into syslog if one if critical process has not been alive for 5 minutes.
 2. Monit will write an alert message into syslog if the usage of memory is larger than the pre-defined threshold for a docker container.
 3. A docker container will auto-restart if one of its critical processes crashed or exited